gigstartup/docs/README.md

 Coming soon:

+* General rubric of what makes a Gigstartup company
-* Accepted corporate articles and agreements that meet the principles of a Gigstartup, and are available for use under OSS license.
+* Approved corporate articles and agreements that meet the principles of a Gigstartup, and are available for use under OSS license.